-Dr. Lewis is well known as leader and innovator in the area of rehabilitation and optimal aging.
-She has served as the Editor-in Chief of an award winning international journal for over 30 years and has received top honors from the American Physical Therapy Association and The Gerontological Society.
+Dr. Carole B. Lewis is a well-known leader and innovator in the area of rehabilitation and optimal aging.
+She has served as the Editor-in Chief of an award-winning international journal for over 30 years and has received top honors from the American Physical Therapy Association and The Gerontological Society.
 She has worked in home health, long-term care, acute hospitals, rehabilitation departments and outpatient clinics.
 In 1983, she started a private practice in Washington, D.C. and continues to work as a clinician.
 Dr. Lewis received two Master’s degrees, Health Care Management and Gerontology, from the University of Southern California and a PhD in Health Education from the University of Maryland.
-She currently serves on the Medical Faculty at George Washington University as a full adjunct professor in the Department of Geriatrics.
+She currently serves on the Medical Faculty at George Washington University as an adjunct professor in the Department of Geriatrics.

 A prolific writer, Dr. Lewis has published in a variety of journals, including Journal of the American Physical Therapy Association, Clinical Management, Geriatrics, Geritopics, and Senior Patient.
 She is also editor of the journal Topics in Geriatric Rehabilitation, which won the Association of American Publishers’ Award for the Most Outstanding Issue in a Scientific Journal.
-In addition, Dr. Lewis has authored numerous textbooks on aging: Physical Therapy for the Older Adult; Aging: Health Care’s Challenge: Interdisciplinary Assessment and Treatment of the Geriatric Patient, now in its fourth edition; Geriatric Clinical Strategies; Geriatric Physical Therapy; Orthopedic Assessment and Treatment of the Geriatric Patient; The Geriatric Exercise Kit; The Functional Toolbox I & II; The Balance Book; Osteoporosis Exercise Book; Prevention and Wellness Toolbox; the Orthopedic Outcome Toolbox; Health Promotion and Exercise for Older Adults; and Improving Mobility in Older Persons.
+In addition, Dr. Lewis has authored numerous textbooks on aging: Physical Therapy for the Older Adult Examination and Intervention: An Evidence Based Approach; Aging: The Health Care Challenge, now in its fourth edition; Geriatric Clinical Strategies; Geriatric Physical Therapy; Orthopedic Assessment and Treatment of the Geriatric Patient; The Geriatric Exercise Kit; The Functional Toolbox I & II; The Balance Book; Osteoporosis Exercise Book; Prevention and Wellness Toolbox; Orthopedic Outcome Toolbox; Health Promotion and Exercise for Older Adults; and Improving Mobility in Older Persons.
 She also co-authored a book for the lay public entitled Age-Defying Fitness published by Peachtree Publishers.